NixOS/nix-pills/pills/13-callpackage-design-pattern.md

     nix-repl> builtins.intersectAttrs (builtins.functionArgs add) values
     { a = 3; b = 5; }

-The `intersectAttrs` returns an attribute set whose names are the intersection of both arguments\' attribute names, with the attribute values taken from the second argument.
+The `intersectAttrs` returns an attribute set whose names are the intersection of both arguments' attribute names, with the attribute values taken from the second argument.

 This is all we need to do: we have obtained the argument names from a function, and populated these with an existing set of attributes.
 This is our simple implementation of `callPackage`: